-James litigates commercial and employment disputes on behalf of clients in US federal and state courts.
+James Nortey litigates and negotiates commercial, employment, and insurance disputes on behalf of clients in US federal and state courts.
 His practice includes retail, commercial, and industrial matters.
 James also provides strategic legal, business, and policy advice to clients in high-stakes matters before federal and state courts and administrative agencies.